sleekmason/Waydog-Trixie/README.md

-﻿### About Waydog:
-Waydog is a lightweight Linux distro based on Debian Trixie.
+﻿Waydog is a lightweight Linux distro based on Debian Trixie.
 Waydog uses the new Wayland protocol for its display server.

-Labwc and Sway are the current window managers available.
-Either can be selected at login, and others can be added at will.
+Labwc and Sway are installed by default, with separate installation options for Niri and Wayfire compositors in the Waydog installers.

+Both Niri and Wayfire are also customized for Waydog use.
+Both can be installed from the Waydog installers.

+On initial live login, either Labwc or Sway can be selected.
+The other WMs can also be installed and tried out during a Live session.

 https://sourceforge.net/projects/lilidog/files/Releases/